All Episodes

 I appreciate you taking my call.

-Uh I'm calling from Pittsburgh, which is next to Braddock, which our good friend John Fetterman is from.
+I'm calling from Pittsburgh, which is next to Braddock, which our good friend John Fetterman is from.

-Um I've known John for over 20 years.
+I've known John for over 20 years.

 I met him 20 years ago.

-Uh, he hired me to do some work on his properties there in Braddock.
+He hired me to do some work on his properties there in Braddock.

 How did he get to do that?

-I I that's one of the questions I have.
+That's one of the questions I have.

-I mean, as a time as a contractor, had no it was none of my business where the money was coming from, but now as he's running for senator, I have questions about things that happened even before he was mayor.
+But now as he's running for senator, I have questions about things that happened even before he was mayor.

-Uh it seems like every time you guys dig into his background, you find more and more things.
+It seems like every time you guys dig into his background, you find more and more things.

-Uh, and the average uh income was about twenty-one thousand dollars per person.
+And the average income was about $21,000 per person.

-Uh not exactly a a huge success.
+Not exactly a huge success.

 It's been a very depressed town for years.

-It's because it's been run by Democrats with uh the John Fetterman mindset for years, and it's uh it's been pretty poor as long as I can remember.
+It's because it's been run by Democrats with the John Fetterman mindset for years.

 I've lived in Pittsburgh all my life.

-He felt like the government should step in and basically take control of those businesses, those corporations and dictate how the monies and the profits were spent.
+He felt like the government should step in and basically take control of those businesses, those corporations, and dictate how the monies and the profits were spent.

 He really is good on that part.